-As we’ve established already, it’s more than just interacting with children all day.
+As we established already, it’s more than just playing with children all day.
 Some of your job duties will include:

-- Identify children with special needs and adapt lesson plans accordingly
+- Identifying children with special needs & adapting lesson plans accordingly

-- Buy proper classroom materials at the start of the year and replenish as necessary
+- Buying proper classroom materials at the start of the year & replenishing as necessary

 Preschool teacher job outlook

 There’s no shortage of ECE career opportunities for those with the right training and passion for working with kids.
-Preschool teachers have an especially bright outlook, the BLS says.
-By 2020, preschool teacher jobs are expected to grow 17 percent, which is faster than average.
-The BLS attributes this increase to a growing 3-to-5-year-old population.
+Preschool teachers can expect a stable career outlook, according to the BLS.
+It’s projected that preschool teacher jobs will grow at a steady rate of seven percent through 2024.
+The BLS attributes this to an increasing 3-to-5-year-old population.

 You should realize that although preschool teacher jobs are available, one’s not likely to simply fall into your lap.
-Be proactive about finding your own opportunities by networking, volunteering or joining professional ECE associations so you can finally get the career you want.
-And of course, don’t take your college support team for granted—career services advisors can help job seekers in myriad ways, from resume help to finding jobs that might be a good fit for you.
+Be proactive about finding your own opportunities by networking, volunteering or joining professional ECE associations so you can finally land the career you want.
+And of course, don’t take your college support team for granted—career services advisors can help job-seekers in a myriad of ways, from ECE resume help to finding jobs that might be a good fit for you.